 Man was created from dust, which is a matter of temporary state.
-If Adam didn’t sin just before Shabbat, he would arrive to Shabbat and correct his body with the light of Chokmah and Binah.
+If Adam didn’t sin just before Shabbat, he would have arrived to Shabbat and corrected his body with the Light of Chokmah and Binah.
 He could have achieved immortality.
-Adam’s failure to follow God’s instructions, brought on him and all of us a temporary state of existence, mortality.
+Adam’s failure to follow God’s instructions brought onto him and all of us a temporary state of existence, mortality.

-The Resurrection will come after we complete the Tikkun of the world and Mashiach cleanses it from all negativity and impurities.
+The Resurrection will come after we complete the Tikkun of the world, and Mashiach will cleanse it from all negativities and impurities.
 At that time God will ‘shake’ off the ‘dust’ from our bodies and replace it with a matter that is not temporary like the original one.

 Those who earned the merit to be resurrected will rise with their original body and go through a transformation.
-They will be healed from whatever disease that brought death on them.
+They will be healed from whatever disease that had brought death onto them.
 All deformed bodies will have a new and complete form during the process of replacing their old body material with immortal one.
-They will be conscious to the transformation process and will experience great joy as they are filled with the light of the Endless.
+They will be conscious to the transformation process and will experience great joy as they are filled with the Light of the Endless.

 The human body is now like the aspect of the moon, reflecting the light.
 After the Resurrection the body will be like the sun, shining bright.